justin13888/The3DPrintingGuide/pages/buildingprinters/anatomy/electrical.md

 ### Controller Board

 This is the brain's of the printer that parses and executes the commands in G-Code.
 In the past, many printers ran on Arduino boards with add-on boards called a "shield".
 Today however, it is much more common to find printers with dedicated microcontroller boards.
 Although 8-bit boards have been the standard for some time, increasingly common and faster 32-bit boards offer stronger processing speeds and allow for more advanced firmware features.

+General things to look for:
+- Power input (e.g. 12V, 24V)
+- Stepper drivers supported (i.e. types and quantity)
+    - Are they integrated or replaceable
+- IO (e.g. heater, thermistor output)
+- Firmware support
+- Microcontroller (note: performance is likely adequate nowadays, especially if klipper is used)

 ### Stepper Drivers